wne-cs351-f25/cs351-pa9-continuations/README.md

 ### Part 1: Pass-by-Object-Reference (25 points)

-**Background:** In PA6, you implemented call-by-value, call-by-reference, call-by-name, and call-by-need.
+**Background:** In PA6, we used call-by-value, call-by-reference, call-by-name, and call-by-need.
 Python uses a different model: pass-by-object-reference.

 **Tasks:**